 4. Southern-style Scrambled Eggs

-- Finish with fresh herbs for added flavor.
+- Top with fresh herbs after cooking.

 Step-by-step Recipe for Classic Scrambled Eggs